 Evidence is used to prove to the defendant and to the court that your case is valid.
 A failure to provide evidence to support a claim means it’s unlikely a defendant would pay out compensation.

 Obtaining evidence is one of the most important stages of a personal injury claim.
 Luckily, there are lots of easy ways that you can gather what you need.
 Here are some tips:

-For more advice on proving personal injury claims in the UK, please don’t hesitate to get in touch with us.
+For more advice on proving a personal injury claim, please don’t hesitate to get in touch with us.
 We’re more than happy to answer any question, big or small.

 All road users have a duty of care to one another as established in The Highway Code.
 These are a set of rules designed to outline correct road conduct.
 In doing this, it also highlights negligent road conduct as anything that goes against this code.
 This is to help prevent a road traffic accident (RTA) from occurring.

 Examples of scenarios in which you may be able to claim include: